GothenburgBitFactory/tw.org/content/docs/bugs.md

 # How to Report a Bug

 Please report bugs and odd behavior when you see it.
-We don\'t necessarily know it\'s broken, unless you tell us.
+We don't necessarily know it's broken, unless you tell us.
 A good bug description improves response time and reduces the burden on the developers.

 It helps if you first determine whether this is a known bug.